danvk/codediff.js/NOTES.md

 To run the tests, you open test/index.html in your browser.
 This is really a transitional project between dygraphs and knowing what I was doing!

+I can see the appeal of browser-based testing if your app is heavily dependent on jQuery.

+Next steps…

+- [ ] Split codediff.ts into multiple modules
+- [ ] Set up a bundler or get ESM working